Eschatologue/CM_wiki/docs/lore/glossary.md

 *Historical Event*

 The **Gallian Revolution** erupted as a response to centuries of mounting dissatisfaction towards the Gallian royal family.
-Their inaction in the aftermath of the Second Maelstorm, combined with severe civil inequality, fuelled the unrest that culminated in one of the bloodiest events in Gallian history.
+Their inaction in the aftermath of the Second Rapture, combined with severe civil inequality, fuelled the unrest that culminated in one of the bloodiest events in Gallian history.

 In the aftermath, many commoners fled the empire, seeking refuge in other nations, while the nobility both tightened and loosened their grip on society—cementing their rule yet adopting measures to maintain control in a fractured and uneasy Gallia.